cartertrafton/sudoku/README.md

 >My attempt at learning p5.js

 ## Background
-I do a lot of sudokus and I wanted a program that would solve them for me to check my work for when I'm stuck.
+I do a lot of sudokus and I wanted to learn the [p5.js](https://p5js.org/) library.
+It is a great visual programming tool that makes it incredibly easy to create visual applications.

 ## Solving Algorithm